“We’re now living in a new world.”

 The Baltic States (Lithuania, Latvia and Estonia) were the first to achieve autonomy.
 Lithuania declared independence in March 1990, triggering other such declarations across the USSR.
 Following springtime popular-vote referendums, Gorbachev acknowledged the three states’ separations in August and September 1991, several months prior to the Soviet Union’s Christmas Day demise.

 It was fitting that these three were the first to leave the Soviet Union since they were the last to enter.
 Unlike many of the other post-Soviet countries that would form after Gorbachev’s resignation, the Baltic states had already been sovereign nations.
 They’d only fallen under Soviet control after Stalin’s Red Army conquered Nazi troops in the Baltic region in 1944.

 Ukraine was the next to leave, with an overwhelming majority voting for independence by popular referendum on December 1, 1991, dealing what was essentially the death blow to the USSR.
 Gorbachev’s resignation and the dissolution of the Soviet Union came soon thereafter, granting new autonomy to Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, and Uzbekistan.

-Although China continues to be ruled by the Communist Party of China, it began to undertake economic reforms towards a free-market economy shortly after the death of Mao Zedong, Communist China’s founding father.
-Similarly, Vietnam and Laos are under single-party “Communist” rule by name, but have opened their markets to the global economy.
+Although China continues to be ruled by the Communist Party of China, it began to undertake economic reforms toward a free-market economy shortly after the death of Mao Zedong, Communist China’s founding father.
+Similarly, Vietnam and Laos are under single-party “Communist” rule by name but have opened their markets to the global economy.

 Like the Soviet Union before it, North Korea has a centrally planned economy and a single party-state, although the government increasingly shirks from the “communist” label.
 In 2009, it removed all references to the ideology from its constitution.